-Estimated reading time: 5 minutes
+Estimated reading time: 18 minutes

 By Jim Ferri

-I’m attracted to them because they get me away from the crowds in Rome, Venice, Florence, and other Italian tourist hotspots.
+I love Italian hill towns because most are tranquil, and they get me away from the crowds in Rome, Venice, Florence, and all the other Italian tourist hot spots.

 But there’s more to loving a place than just because you pretty much have it all to yourself.

 In them, I find another way of life, a simpler existence where we wake, eat, and go about our business to a different clock than elsewhere.
 I find it in many other countries, as well.

 I’ll take a hill town over any city, time, or place.
 Life in the hills is slower and more straightforward and provides a more intimate view of life as it was in these old towns and villages centuries ago.